Citation, DOI & article data

 The location of osteomyelitis within a bone varies with age, on account of changes in vascularization of different parts of the bone 1,4:

-In some instances, radiographic features are specific to a region or a particular type of infection, for example:
+MRI has the highest accuracy to detect osteomyelitis with a sensitivity of 90% and specificity of ~80% 21.
+In some instances, imaging features are specific to a region or a particular type of infection, for example:

 Below are the general features of osteomyelitis.